 Afterward, in 1973, she made her acting debut in the movie “Group Marriage” During the mid-70s, she got busy being a guest on T.V. shows and films.

-Further, Kennedy also got numerous roles in movies and T.V. shows.
+Kennedy also got numerous roles in movies and T.V. shows.
 Likewise, she also appeared in B-movies.
 In 1977 she acted in a television movie called Cover Girls.

-In 1981 Jayne also played the role of a journalist in the movie Body and Souls.
+In 1981 Jayne also played the role of a Journalist in the movie Body and Souls.
 She also did a few episodes of the Love Boat and Benson.

 Moreover, Jayne inspired people to take care of their physical appearance.
 This was a top seller in the early 1980s.

-“I like it when someone says you are intelligent or pretty.
+Jayne said “I like it when someone says you are intelligent or pretty.
 But universal is a quality most people in Hollywood don’t want to see in blacks.”

-Serving the American Troops
+Serving The American Troops

-There she entertained the American troops in Hawaii, Guam, Japan, Vietnam, Thailand, Spain, Cuba, and Denver, Colorado.
+She entertained the American troops in Hawaii, Guam, Japan, Vietnam, Thailand, Spain, Cuba, and Denver, Colorado.

-Consequently, she worked as a host on NBC’s Speak Up America.
+Consequently, she worked as a host on N.B.C.’s Speak Up America.

 Jayne Kennedy | Workout Video